AlexOrlek/bacterialBercow/README.md

 # Acknowledgements

 I am grateful to Dr Keith Jolley informing me about programmatic access to the rMLST database and for pointing me towards [ConFindr](https://olc-bioinformatics.github.io/ConFindr/) software, which implements programmatic access.
-The `database_setup.py` executable used in CuratePlasmids is based on a script from ConFinder.
+The `database_setup.py` executable used in CuratePlasmids is based on a script from ConFindr.

 # License